Ready, Set, Food! vs. Peanut Powders For Babies

 Ready, Set, Food!'s pre-measured doses eliminate the need for guesswork.
 Each daily packet of Ready, Set, Food! contains the exact amounts and frequencies of peanut, egg, and milk used in the landmark studies.

 The system starts with a lower dose of each allergen, and then safely increases the amount over time.
-So, you don't have to guess or worry about whether you're feeding baby the right amounts to protect against allergies.

 All health-related content on this website is for informational purposes only and does not create a doctor-patient relationship.
 Always seek the advice of your own pediatrician in connection with any questions regarding your baby’s health.